About Us

 - Our stud Angus herd is run alongside a commercial Angus herd across 4 properties totalling approx. 7000 acres, just outside Guyra.
 Our stud Angus cattle run on “Eastern Plains”, where our selling centre, main cattle yards & home are located.
 Our commercial Angus herd is run on properties “Merton” & “Beckmore” further west of Guyra in the Ben Lomond district & also "Greendale", Llangothlin, just north of Guyra.

 - Pastures are predominantly improved pasture species of phalaris, red & white clovers, cocksfoot, rye & fescues & receive an application of superphosphate based fertiliser in alternate years.
+The lighter soil type areas of Eastern Plains are largely unimproved, native type pasture species & not fertilized because of a lack of access due to the presence of scrub & rocks (agghh!!).

 - Average annual rainfall is 900 mm, which usually falls over the Spring & Summer.